michikono/hubot-decide/README.md

 # Description

-A hubot script that runs decide analysis of chatrooms its in.
+A hubot script that helps you make decisions.
 For example:

     you> We need to choose between wine or beer hubot> let's go with beer!